openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 Work Items
 ----------

-1. Add max_over_subscription_ratio and max_used_ratio in driver.py.
+1. Add max_over_subscription_ratio in driver.py.

-2. Modify host_manager.py to update provisioned capacity, over subscription ratio, and used ratio reported by the backends.
+2. Modify host_manager.py to update provisioned capacity, over subscription ratio by the backends.

-3. Modify capacity filter to check whether over subscription ratio or used ratio has been exceeded in a backend.
+3. Modify capacity filter to check whether over subscription ratio has been exceeded in a backend.

-4. New parameters max_over_subscription_ratio and max_used_ratio will be
-   added to cinder.conf.
+4. New parameters max_over_subscription_ratio will be added to cinder.conf.

-5. LVM driver will be changed to report virtual capacity, over subscrption ratio, and used ratio.
+5. LVM driver will be changed to report virtual capacity and over subscrption ratio.

 6. LVM class in brick will be updated to calculate provisioned capacity.

-7. LVM driver functions will be changed to check whether over subscription ratio or used ratio has been exceeded.
+7. LVM driver functions will be changed to check whether over subscription ratio has been exceeded.

 Dependencies